Talk about a rebound.

 The theater debuted Oct.
 13 with a grand-opening celebration.
 On Oct.
 27, youth musicians performed on the stage during the Fishers Music Festival.
 Next up: The Nov.
 29 tree lighting ceremony.
 The outdoor stage will be home to the popular Summer Concert Series, the Farmers’ Market, holiday programs and special events throughout the year.

-The Nickel Plate District, which includes a three-mile path around town hall, pays homage to the Nickel Plate Line.
+The Nickel Plate District, which includes a three-mile path around the town hall, pays homage to the Nickel Plate Line.
 It also is part of the 30-mile Nickel Plate Arts Trail that stretches from Fishers to Tipton connecting local artists and cultural attractions along the railroad line.

 Honoring Westfield’s history